 Mike Matthew’s Bigger Leaner Stronger book goes into all the scientific research behind why this is the ideal rep range.
 To learn more about why lifting heavier will help you lift heavier weights more quickly, check out Mike’s blog post How to Build Muscle and scroll down to the How Heavy is “Heavy”? section.

-Get your nutrition wrong, and you can lift every day for years with only minimal results.
+Get your nutrition wrong, and you could bench press seven times per week for years with only minimal results.

 Get your nutrition right, and you will build lean muscle mass week by week.

 Eat too little and you won’t have enough energy to lift heavy.

 It’s obviously a delicate balance, which begs the question – how should you eat to increase your deadlift?